ticktok-io/ticktok.js/README.md

 [![CircleCI](https://circleci.com/gh/ticktok-io/ticktok-js-client.svg?style=svg)](https://circleci.com/gh/ticktok-io/ticktok-js-client)

 ## Description
 This is a Javascript client for [Ticktok.io](https://ticktok.io).
-It allows to easily creating new clocks and invoke actions on ticks
+It allows to easily creating new clocks and invoke actions on ticks.

 ## Installation
 ```